salareinavipour/prodelastic/README.md

 ```
 You can also check component logs to see if everything is running smoothly.

-If everything goes well you can see you kibana dashboard in [this address](https://localhost:32159/)
+If everything goes well you can see you kibana dashboard in [https://localhost:32159](https://localhost:32159/) .

 Note that if you used Minikube instead of KinD, use this command to see which url to go to:
 ```